• Skip to primary navigation

 Baked veggie Shepherd's Pie casserole.

-When I saw Gordon Ramsay, making his classic British Shepherd's pie, I just knew I had to recreate a vegan version.
+When I saw Gordon Ramsay, making his classic Shepherd's pie, I just knew I had to create a vegan version.
 He says, "the secret to a great Shepherd's pie is all in the mince".
 So I kept the flavors and textures as close to his Shepherd's pie recipe as possible without meat or eggs.
 The meaty mince filling is a combination of vegan ground beef, traditional seasonings, vegetables, and red wine.
 Then it's topped with a crown of garlic mashed potatoes (freshly made or leftovers!).
 It's classic vegan comfort food - rustic, hearty, and satisfying - gluten free to boot!

 Table of Contents show